-The atmospheric concentrations of trichloroethene (TCE; green) and tetrachloroethene (PCE; grey) are low, and the annual variabilities are quite high, especially before 2011 due to instrumental limitations (see appendix 2).
+The atmospheric concentrations of trichloroethene (TCE; green) and tetrachloroethene (PCE; grey) are low, and the measured annual variabilities are quite high, especially before 2011 due to instrumental limitations (see appendix 2).
 This makes it difficult to draw conclusions about trends and development of these species.
-In 2020 the annual average concentration of PCE was 2.1 ppt, a reduction of 0.2 ppt from 2019.
+In 2021 the annual average concentration of PCE was 2.1 ppt, the same value as previous year.

 The concentration of carbon tetrachloride (CCl4) has been measured at Zeppelin since 2010.
 This compound was once a popular solvent in organic chemistry, but because of its adverse health effects it is rarely used any more.
 Today CCl4 is sometimes applied as a solvent for infrared spectroscopy.
-For the period 2010-2020 the annual mean values have decreased by 1.1%/yr, i.e. from 86.6 ppt in 2010 to 77.3 ppt in 2020.
+For the period 2010-2021 the annual mean values have decreased by 1.1%/yr, i.e. from 86.6 ppt in 2010 to 76.2 ppt in 2021.

-It should be noted that no annual mean values of TCE are calculated from the measurements in 2018 to 2020.
+It should be noted that no annual mean values of TCE were calculated from the measurements in 2018 to 2020.
 This is related to the upgrade of the Medusa-GCMS in 2017 (see Appendix II), which caused problems for this compound.
-Thus, most of the TCE measured performed after October 2017 are flagged as "absent".
+Thus, most of the TCE measured performed in 2018 and 2019 are flagged as "absent".

-Figure 37: Annual means of the chlorinated hydrocarbons.
+Figure 36: Annual means of the chlorinated hydrocarbons.
 Upper panel: tetrachloroethane (grey) and trichloroethane (red).
 Mid panel: trichloroethene (TCE, green) and trichloromethane (light blue).
-Lower panel: dichloromethane (violet) and carbon tetrachloride ( $CCI_4$ , dark blue).
-The global annual means for $CH_3CCI_3$ and $CCI_4$ in 2016-2020 are included as black bars, when available.
+Lower panel: dichloromethane (violet) and carbon tetrachloride (CCl4, dark blue).
+The global annual means for CH3CCl3 and CCl4 in 2016-2021 are included as black bars, when available.
 All units are in ppt.
-Note that TCE data from 2018-2020 are based on model data.
+Note that TCE data from 2018 and 2019 mainly are based on model data.